jhpyle/docassemble/_docs/roles.md

 started the interview.
 When someone goes to this URL, they will enter the interview that is already in progress, whatever the current state of the interview is.
-Note that the URL in the location bar of the web browser will be shortened, but the interview-specific information in the URL will not be forgotten (essentially, it is moved from the location bar into web browser cookies).
+Note that the URL in the location bar of the web browser will be shortened after the first page load, but the interview-specific information in the URL will not be forgotten (essentially, it is moved from the location bar into a cookie in the web browser).

-It isn't a good practice to include complicated computer code in your interview [YAML].
+It isn't a good practice to include complicated computer code like this `interview_url` block in your interview [YAML].
 We included it here so that we could give you a complete example with no hidden detail.

-In practice, it's a good idea to `include` a question file, such as `basic-questions.yml` from `docassemble.base`, which defines functions that handle complicated computer code for you.
+In practice, it's a good idea to `include` a question file, such as `basic-questions.yml` from `docassemble.base`, which provides you with functions that handle complicated computer code for you.
 One of the functions that `basic-questions.yml` gives you is `interview_url()`, from the `docassemble.base.legal` module.

 If we had included: